Table of Contents

 - MPhil in Psychology

-Under the psychology subjects, students receive theory as well as practical knowledge about psychology and its elements at the undergraduate level of study.
-The BA in psychology and BSc in psychology subjects are explained in the following sections.
+For Undergraduate Courses – Under the psychology subjects, students receive theory as well as practical knowledge about psychology and its elements at the undergraduate level of study.
+The psychology subjects in arts and BSc in psychology subjects are explained in the following sections.

 - Introduction To Psychology